-1> if negative-only acknowledgement was enabled in the SCI and no negative acknowledgement was received for the most recent (re-)transmission of the MAC PDU according to clause 5.22.1.3.2:
+2> if negative-only acknowledgement was enabled in the SCI and no negative acknowledgement was received for the most recent (re-)transmission of the MAC PDU according to clause 5.22.1.3.2:

-2> flush the HARQ buffer of the associated Sidelink process.
+3> flush the HARQ buffer of the associated Sidelink process.

+else:

+2> if this transmission corresponds to the last transmission of the MAC PDU:

+3> decrement SL_RESOURCE_RESELECTION_COUNTER by 1, if available.

+NOTE 1: The UE can determine whether this transmission corresponds to the last transmission of the MAC PDU when reaching the maximum number of retransmissions, receiving HARQ ACK, not receiving groupcast NACK, or when the retransmission is unable to be performed due to congestion control or pre-emption.

 The transmission of the MAC PDU is prioritized over uplink transmissions of the MAC entity or the other MAC entity if the following conditions are met: